lisa-marlow/privacy-act-support-tool/README.md

 Even where the Privacy Act does not appear to be engaged in the way a researcher first expects:

-- Ethics review may still be required
+- Ethics review will be required
-- Confidentiality obligations may apply
+- Confidentiality obligations apply
 - Consent requirements may still be relevant
-- Other SCU governance processes may still be triggered
+- Other SCU governance processes may be triggered

 Users are encouraged to seek advice where uncertainty remains.